-Why a Sesame Street explanation of Empathy Should be at the Centre of your Community Engagement PracticeNovember 03, 2016
+Why a Sesame Street explanation of empathy should be at the centre of your community engagement practice

 Great practitioners of community engagement don’t just go out collecting information and feedback from stakeholders.

-They practice empathy.
 They practice innately caring and understanding about how their stakeholders feel.
-This imagining of how they feel leads to a deeper understanding and yes, real empathy.
+Imagining of how they feel leads to a deeper understanding and, yes, real empathy.

 Instead, you take the time required, you have a meaningful interaction, or series of interactions with the community in ways that make sense to them; in a space that allows them to be open and forthcoming.

-Empathy helps us understand more than what people say.
-It empowers us to understand how they feel, what motivates them, why they’re angry or disappointed or fearful or hopeful.
+Empathy helps us understand more than what people say: It empowers us to:

 Empathy requires putting people at the very centre of all community engagement.